KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/ApacheAirflow/README.md

 2.  **Triggerer:** If you're using the Triggerer component, which allows external systems to trigger DAG runs, you may need to add a separate service for it.

 3.  **Database:** Although you already have a PostgreSQL service in your `docker-compose.yml`, it's worth noting that Airflow requires a database backend to store metadata about the workflows and their state.
-Which is correctly included this in this setup.
+Which is correctly included in this setup, sometimes for production environment, it's better to use 2 separate database services for airflow metadata and actual data.

 4.  **Redis:** If you're using the LocalExecutor, Redis is used as a message broker for task queuing.
 You don't need a separate Redis service if you're using the LocalExecutor, as it's included in the Airflow image.
 However, if you switch to the CeleryExecutor, you'll need to add a Redis service.